 • If you are a company with overseas licenses, you are eligible to Tmall Global.

-Influencers are a good tool to gain visibilty
+Influencers are a good tool to gain visibility

 To market your brand in China you need to use the range of solutions that are available to you and combine them to develop the most effective strategy.
 To do that, you need a specialized agency in the Chinese market that has your interests at heart.
 Our agency can improve your image and e-reputation in China.

-Need help to sell your Food Supplements products in China?
+Need help selling your Food Supplements products in China?

 A gentlemen marketing agency is here to help you.
 We are an agency specialized in digital marketing and Chinese social networks.
 For more information, please feel free to contact us.